 The term "knowledge assets" refers to the accumulated intellectual resources of your organisation.
-It is the knowledge possessed by your organisation and its employees in the form of information, ideas, learning, understanding, memory, insights, cognitive and technical skills, and capabilities.
-Employees, software, patents, databases, documents, guides, policies and procedures, and technical drawings are repositories of an organisation's knowledge assets.
+It is the knowledge possessed by your organisation and its workforce in the form of information, ideas, learning, understanding, memory, insights, cognitive and technical skills, and capabilities.
+Your workforce, software, patents, databases, documents, guides, policies and procedures, and technical drawings are repositories of your organisation's knowledge assets.
 Knowledge assets are held not only by an organisation but reside within its customers, suppliers, and partners as well.